-When picking out glasses, please do not take the frames off of the displays yourself.
-The optical staff will do this for you.
+When picking out glasses, please place any frames that you have taken off the display and place them in a basket that will be provided to you.
 You are welcome to try on as many frames as you like.
 After you have tried on the frames, they will be disinfected with our UV sterilizer before being placed back on the displays.

 After your visit

 If you ordered contact lenses that were not shipped to you, contact us to arrange to pick them up in our silver drop box outside the building’s rear door.
 All contact lens orders must be paid in full at the time of order.